xying21/ckb_sdk/docs/gosdk/quickstart.md

 </p>
 </details>

+## Run the Code

-### Step 8.
-Run your code to send the transaction with one single input.
+Run the code to send the transaction with one single input.

 ```shell
 $ go run .